awsdocs/amazon-ecs-developer-guide/doc_source/task-lifecycle.md

 Amazon ECS has to perform additional steps before the task is stopped\.
 For example, for tasks that are part of a service that's configured to use multiple Elastic Load Balancing target groups, the target group deregistration occurs during this state\.

 STOPPING
 This is a transition state where Amazon ECS is waiting on the container agent to take further action\.
+For Linux containers, the container agent will send the `SIGTERM` signal to notify the application needs to finish and shut down, and then the sends a `SIGKILL` after waiting the `StopTimeout` duration set in the task definition\.

 DEPROVISIONING
 Amazon ECS has to perform additional steps after the task has stopped but before the task transitions to the `STOPPED` state\.
 For example, for tasks that use the `awsvpc` network mode, the elastic network interface needs to be detached and deleted\.